tablexi/nucore-open/doc/product_pricing.md

 When using this Priicng mode, the user will pay an hourly rate defined by the price group they belong to.

 #### Duration based
 In this mode, there are up to 4 rates for each price policy.
 These rates apply to a given step, which is defined by setting a Rate start (hr).
+Price policies can either have no steps defined (just the usage rate) or all of them.
+It's invalid to set two or three steps.

+The first step will always start at 0 hours and its rate will be price policy's `usage_rate`.
+Note: This step is not created in the DB as a Rate Start, is inferred.

+Step final price for internal groups is calculated as `Base step rate - Group step adjustment`.

-The amount of hours the user should be charged for are split in these steps.
+The amount of hours the user should be charged for is split in these steps.

 _Example_
 |                 | Initial Rate | Step 2              | Step 3             | Step 4             |